 The Deep End Vineyard is farmed in the most environmentally friendly way possible.
 We plant a cover crop to guard against erosion and encourage beneficial insects and micro-organisms.
-We don’t till or use pesticides in order to protect those organisms.
-The Ardzrooni crew uses a mehanical weeder that dips in between the vines, avoiding the use of herbicides.
+We don’t till or use insecticides in order to protect those organisms.
+The Strictly Vineyard crew uses a mehanical weeder that dips in between the vines, avoiding the use of herbicides.
 The vineyard is primarily dry-farmed unless the heat spikes toward the end of the growing season, in which case we would apply drip irrigation.
 We reduce the amount of water needed for frost protection (the ice formed by watering on freezing nights releases heat, protecting the buds) by using micro-emitters that consume only one fourth as much water as sprinklers.